Proofreading is a legitimate work-from-home job that gives you the opportunity to make an income from the comfort of your own home.

 - Business writing

-The Proofreading Academy course also offers plenty of practice modules to help you get a handle on what it takes to be a proofreader.
+The Knowadays course also offers plenty of practice modules to help you get a handle on what it takes to be a proofreader.

-One of the best things about taking the Proofreading Academy course is that if you successfully complete it, you are guaranteed employment afterward through the proofreading company Proofed.
+One of the best things about taking the Knowadays course is that if you successfully complete it, you are guaranteed employment afterward through the proofreading company Proofed.